2019 Keynote Speakers

 Bruce Hodson is a licensed clinical psychologist with a history of professional practice in a variety of clinical and educational settings.
 His involvement in multiple roles in the Oklahoma Psychological Association and his past service as a member and chair of the Oklahoma State Board of Examiners of Psychologists nurtured his interest in professional ethics standards and regulatory law.
 He has become a familiar presenter on these subjects within the Oklahoma health care community for over two decades.

 Kathy Hoppe is a licensed marital and family therapist with over 25 years of experience in the mental health field.
 Her experience includes inpatient and outpatient practice serving children, adolescents, and adults, providing employee assistance services, as well as mediation and counseling for employees.
 In addition, she has more than 8 years of experience in the field of disability services.
 Dr. Hoppe has also served as an adjunct faculty member for several universities.
 She is a Compassion Fatigue Specialist and completed her doctoral work in this area.
-Currently, she is the Director of Admissions for Shadow Mountain Behavioral Health System in Tulsa, OK.
+Currently, she is an EAP Counselor for Community Care of Oklahoma in Tulsa.

 Bret A. Hubbard, DO, ABOFP, Axis Health Care, Bixby, OK